HammerFall: (r)Evolution and Built to Last (2014–2017)

 HammerFall once again reunited with producer Fredrik Nordström.
 The vocals were recorded by James Michael.
-For the mix, Fredrik Nordström spent 3 weeks in his own Studio.
+For the mix, Fredrik Nordström spent 3 weeks in his own studio.

 (r)Evolution was released on 29 August 2014, and stormed the charts worldwide, debuting on #1 in Sweden and on the Billboard Heatseekers Chart, as well as reaching Top 5 in several other countries.
 The subsequent tour, dubbed the World Wide (r)Evolution 2014-15, will see HammerFall return to Latin America together with Edguy and Gotthard, followed by a full European assasult in the beginning of 2015.
 The band was somewhat distraught when drummer Anders Johansson left shortly after the release of (r)Evolution, but David Wallin (Pain) was brought in as a temporary replacement to ensure that the show would go on.
 Around the same time, it was also decided that Fredrik would be on parental leave from September 2014 through March 2015.
 Former guitar player Stefan Elmgren stepped in handled the 4-string duties during that period, making this line-up a unique experience during the Latin American and European tour.

 In March 2016, the band announced that they had signed with Napalm Records.
 Their tenth studio album, Built to Last, was released on 4 November 2016.

 On 16 December 2016, David Wallin resigned from the band to focus on his family, and the same day the band introduced their new drummer Johan Koleberg.

 On 2 September 2017, it was announced that David Wallin's family related issues had been resolved and that he was reinstated into the band.

-Dominion and Hammer of Dawn (2018–present)
+Dominion, Hammer of Dawn and Avenge the Fallen (2018–present)

 On 18 December 2018, HammerFall announced their eleventh studio album Dominion.
 It was released on 16 August 2019.

 Following a major tour in support of the album throughout Europe, and North America as a special guest of the band Sabaton, the band later announced their live album Live!
-Against the World which was released on October 23, 2020.
+Against the World which was released on 23 October 2020.

 On 19 March 2021, HammerFall announced that they will join Helloween on a big European tour in 2022 and '23 called United Forces.
-This tour will see the band supporting their twelfth studio album, Hammer of Dawn, which was released on 25 February 2022.
-They have released the single "Brotherhood" a day before the album's release.
+Latin American tour dates as well as North American dates were added later on.
+The tour saw the band supporting their twelfth studio album, Hammer of Dawn, which was released on 25 February 2022.
+They released the single "Brotherhood" a day before the album's release.

+On 26 April 2024, the band released the first single "Hail to the King" and its corresponding music video.
+At the same time, they announced that their thirteenth studio album, Avenge the Fallen, which was released on 9 August 2024.